Hielko/SecureNotes/README.md

-A C# web app for entering notes and the content is encrypted.
+A C# web app for entering notes in a file and the content is encrypted stored.